renatogalera/ai-commit/README.md

     ```bash
     ai-commit [--review-message]
     ```
     Launches the interactive TUI (or non-interactive commit if `--force` is used).
-Use `--review-message` flag to enable AI-based style review of the commit message.
+Use the `--review-message` flag to enable AI-based style review of the commit message.

 3.  **Run AI-Commit for Code Review**:
     ```bash